fedor-rusak/NaiveJavaResearch/JVMStartup/README.md

-# OpenJDK 7 startup logic
+# OpenJDK 7 HotSpot startup logic

 I had less then good understanding of steps involved in startup of official HotSpot JVM.